 After 18 years of teaching in various towns, I’ve discovered there is joy in creating and writing that can lead to healing, strength, peace, and maturity.
 I currently enjoy instructing various courses and workshops I’ve written for groups of women.
 Each class includes learning how to find healing and strength through creative expression and discovering how creating a piece of art is very similar to how God molds us.
 I’m also extremely grateful that God is continuously opening doors for me to speak to church groups and radio stations, too.
 I’ve had the privilege of sharing my testimony on KBWomen Radio, Christian Devotions Speak Up Radio, KPXQ 1360 AM Radio in Arizona, KBRITE 740 AM Radio in California, Tandem and Bridge Radio on 89.7 FM in New Jersey.

 I created this website to allow us to share how we are growing both emotionally and spiritually.
 Writing and recording our journey towards maturity is very beneficial for us and others.
 Our words are a powerful way to encourage and inspire people to grow, and our stories give us a chance to reflect and see God in the midst of our joy and pain.
-Recently, I was given the wonderful chance to write for the Eyes of the Heart Ministries.
+One day I was honored to be given the wonderful chance to write for the Eyes of the Heart Ministries.
 I felt led to share about what God taught me in my marriage.
-You may read it down below:
+You may read about it down below:

 My husband and I both came from Christian homes and accepted Christ into each of our hearts when we were very young.
 When we first got married, I was extremely committed to trying to grow both emotionally and spiritually.
 However, my husband will tell you that he was not.
 I found myself frequently reminding him to read the Bible and pray with me.
 I also invited him to many small group meetings and encouraged him to attend various church functions.
 I genuinely wanted to help him grow and become a strong spiritual leader in our home.